cozie-app/cozie-apple-website/docs/troubleshooting.md

 * ### I added a new data field to be stored in the InfluxDB.
 However, when I submit data, it is not stored The first time data with a new field name is saved in the database, the database sets the data type, e.g., if you were to implement the extraction of stride length information, you could save it as `ts_stride_length`.
 If you submit the value `1.04`, the value will be stored as a floating point number (float).
 The stride length might vary.
-If you happen to submit the value `1`, the database would attempt to store it as an integer.
+If you happen to submit the value `1`, the database will attempt to store it as an integer.
 It would then see that there is already a floating point number stored under `ts_stride_length` and reject the new value of `ts_stride_length`, which is then lost.

   To avoid this issue, we force-cast the type for each field name in the backend.
 Let us know what type and field name you would like to add to Cozie, we can help you with this issue.